mattermost/mattermost-load-test-ng/docs/faq.md

 ## FAQ

+### What login methods does the load-test agent support?

+The load-test agent currently supports only the email/password authentication method.

 ### What is a bounded load-test?

 We define a load-test to be bounded when the number of simulated users is fixed.